-None of our Key Managerial Personnel and Senior Management holds any shares of our Company as on the date of this Red Herring Prospectus except as stated in the below table:
+None of our Key Managerial Personnel and Senior Management holds any shares of our Company as on the date of this Draft Red Herring Prospectus except as stated in the below table:

-Name Designation No. of Equity % of pre offer % of post offer Shares held paid up capital paid up capital Mr. Bhuvneshwar Managing Director and Chief 16,19,776 19.05% 14.85% Pal Singh Financial Officer Mr. Vishal Gupta Chairman and Whole Time 15,95,100 18.76% 14.63% - Director
+Name Designation No. of Equity Shares held % of pre offer paid up capital % of post offer paid up capital Mr. Bhuvneshwar Managing Director and Chief 16,19,776 19.05% [•] Pal Singh Financial Officer Mr. Vishal Gupta Chairman and Whole Time 15,95,100 18.76% [•] Director

-For further details please see chapter titled "Capital Structure" on page 85 of this Red Herring Prospectus.
+For further details please see chapter titled "Capital Structure" on page 84 of this Draft Red Herring Prospectus.